 While homegrown solutions offer customization, they may face challenges such as scalability issues and a potential lack of expertise in emerging technologies, prompting organizations to consider external alternatives for long-term adaptability and growth.

 Homegrown solutions are popular because organizations can control software features.
-They like the flexibility to design apps meeting exact needs, boosting efficiency.
+They like the flexibility to design apps that meet exact needs and boost efficiency.
 In-house development fosters ownership and quick adjustments for changing business needs.

 Yet, tech complexity and the need for easy scalability are changing trends.
 Organizations see limits in homegrown solutions adapting to new tech and rapid growth.
 This realization makes them look at external options providing customization and specialized expertise.
 It ensures success in a constantly changing digital world.